fbpx

 Punitive Damages in a Personal Injury Case

-While compensatory damages are meant to compensate a victim for their losses, punitive damages are awarded to a plaintiff as a way to punish the irresponsible party.
-Also known as “exemplary damages,” these awards also serve as an example to discourage the defendant from behaving that way in the future and, perhaps more so, to prevent others from acting in the same manner.
+While compensatory damages compensate the victim for their losses, punitive damages are awarded to the plaintiff as a way to punish the irresponsible party.
+Punitive damages are also known as “exemplary damages” and serve as an example to discourage the defendant from behaving that way in the future and, perhaps more importantly, to prevent others from acting in the same manner.

 Punitive damages are not tied to a tangible injury, nor are they awarded to compensate the victim for a specific loss.
 Courts award punitive damages when they feel the defendant’s actions were especially harmful, grossly negligent, or intentional.